PARIS NOIR: AFRICAN AMERICANS IN THE CITY OF LIGHT

 Weaving stories and themes from World War I, the Jazz Age of the 1920s up to the German occupation of WWII, we have compiled a riveting document using rare photographs and stock footage, exciting period music, and stimulating commentary by leading experts.

 Driven by the brutal segregation and limitations in the United States, Black American poets, writers, intellectuals, artists, musicians, and entertainers able to get to France were thrilled by their first feeling of absolute freedom.
-Here marks the beginning of worldwide assertion of African American culture.
+Here marks the beginning of the worldwide assertion of African American culture.

 The much-decorated 369th Harlem Hellfighters Infantry Regiment and its sensational marching band introduced jazz to France.
 As their leader Lt.
 James Reese Europe said, “We won France by playing music which was ours and not a pale imitation of others.”
 Paris went wild for Le Jazz after the war.